WaylandM/dichroic-mirror-offsets/docs/single_file_plugin.md

 **Lateral offsets changed on 30th October 2020 when the dichroic mirrors were realigned.
 Please ensure that you specify when your images were acquired by checking the appropriate radio button.**

+**Lateral offsets have been calculated on three occasions: 2nd January 2020, 30th October 2020 and 22nd March 2023.**

+* For images collected before 30th October 2020, please use the offsets dated 2nd January 2020
+* For images collected during the months following the 30th October 2020, please use the offsets dated 30th October 2020
+* For recently acquired images, please used the offsets dated 22nd March 2023

 Click **OK** to proceed.

 ## 4. Choose colour for each channel